-Ensuring that your staff members are fully trained is an essential part of any caregiving service.
-While this should include any new starts within your organisation, it is vitally important to know when to conduct refresher training for long-serving employees or seek it out yourself.
+Ensuring that your care staff members are fully trained is an essential part of any caregiving service.
+While this should include any new starts within your organisation, it is vitally important to know when to conduct refresher training for long-serving care employees or seek it out yourself.

 So, here are some tips to help you understand when you or your employees may need to consider training and what you should look for when choosing a provider.